zamanruhy/webpack-mpa-starter/README.md

     ```ejs
     <%
-      global.layout = 'simple'
+      global.layout = 'other'
     %>
     ```

-    and `simple.ejs` will be picked up from `src/pages/layout` instead of `base.ejs`
+    and `other.ejs` will be picked up from `src/pages/layout` instead of `base.ejs`

 - **SVG sprite generating using